dotnet-school/dotnet-streaming-aks/README.md

-# Part 1  - GRPC Server
+# Part 1  - Create a service

 To begin with, we will create a simple web service and then add grpc to it.
 We could straightaway create a grpc service with command `dotnet new grpc`, but we want to start from a web service so that we can better understand how to add grpc to an existing web service.